Home » Water Softening » Water Softener Guides » Citric Acid Water Softener Guide: How Do They Work?

 Pricing

-The NuvoH2O Home Water Softener system is the cheapest and costs upwards of $800.
-The system made for larger households, called the Manor Water Softener, currently costs around $1,200.
+The NuvoH2O Home Water Softener system is the cheapest unit, costing $629.99.
+For larger homes, there’s the Manor Water Softener, priced at $999.99.

-If you’d like to add a filter that will help correct the taste of your water supply, NuvoH2O has you covered there too.
-The Home Duo Water Softener with Taste Filter costs just over $1000, while the Manor Duo Water Softener with Taste Filter costs around $1,600.
+NuvoH2O also gives you the option to add taste filters to their products for an extra fee.
+The Home Duo Water Softener with Taste Filter costs just under $800, while the Manor Duo Water Softener with Taste Filter costs $1499.99.

-Installation of the household systems can usually be taken care of in less than an hour by a qualified plumber, making the installation cost cheap compared to other systems which might require electricity and wastewater drainage.
+Installing a household system usually takes less than an hour with a qualified plumber.
+This means installation is fairly cheap compared to other systems that require electricity and wastewater drainage.

 To get a precise idea of how much it costs to install a NuvoH2O water softener, head over to the NuvoH2O Installer Locator website and call one of the recommended installers.